16.1. Global dimensioning beam#

 ../../_images/Maximum_Moment_Beam.jpg

 For the Ultimate Limit State (ULS), we need to apply the so-called Fundamental Load Combination.
-The loads must be multiplied by a partial factor \(\gamma_{f}\) (formerly known as load or safety factors) to ensure additional safety.
+The loads must be multiplied by a partial factor \(\gamma_{f}\) to ensure additional safety.
 These factors depend on the consequence class of the building and the nature of the load. \(\gamma_{G}\) and \(\gamma_{Q}\) are the partial factors for the permanent load and the variable load, respectively.

 According to Eurocode 1990, the permanent load may be reduced by a reduction factor \(ξ\).
 This is set at 0.89 in the National Annex to the Eurocode.
 For most buildings (including offices), \(\gamma_{G}\) is 1.35 and \(\gamma_{Q}\) is 1.5.
 The partial factor for the permanent load is multiplied by the reduction factor: \(0.89 × 1.35 = 1.2\) (the value of the former load factor for the permanent load).
 We will use this value as the partial factor for the permanent load.
 Therefore, for the office building: \(q_{ULS} = 1.2 \cdot q_G + 1.5 \cdot q_Q\).
 With these quantities, we can calculate the moment and thus the bending stress, and then check the strength by performing the unity check (U.C.):